ingararntzen/timingdocs/docs/source/dataset.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 The **update** operation returns an array of items describing the effects for each cue argument.
-Result items are identical to event arguments **eArg** defined in :ref:`cuecollection-earg`.
+Result items are identical to event arguments **eArg** defined in :ref:`observablemap-earg`.

 ..  code-block:: javascript